progklb/assetto-corsa-lap-logger/README.md

 In order to install:

+- **Manual**
-- Merge the folder `assettocorsa` with the `assettocorsa` game folder.
-This will place the app script at the correct location.
+  - Merge the folder `assettocorsa` with the `assettocorsa` game folder (i.e. Assetto Corsa installation directory).

+- **Automated**
+  - Update the `deploy.py` script to point to your Assetto Corsa installation directory.
+  - Via terminal, execute the `python ./deploy.py`

-- Ensure that the app is enabled in game.
+- After launching the game, ensure that the app is enabled in the settings menu.

 Troubleshooting:

-- Insect the logs should any issue occur (see **Logging** section)
+- Inspect the logs should any issue occur (see **Logging** section)

 ## Credit